tidepool-org/uploader/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/jj71uykxm27s3mla/branch/krystophv/electron?svg=true)](https://ci.appveyor.com/project/krystophv/chrome-uploader/branch/krystophv/electron)

-This is a [Chrome App](https://developer.chrome.com/apps/about_apps) that acts as an uploader client for Tidepool.
+This is an [Electron App](https://electron.atom.io/) that acts as an uploader client for Tidepool.
 It is intended to allow you to plug diabetes devices into your computer's USB port, read the data stored on them, and upload a standardized version of the data to the Tidepool cloud.

 This README is focused on just the details of getting the uploader running locally.
 For more detailed information aimed at those working on the development of the uploader, please see the [developer guide](docs/StartHere.md).